ibm-cloud-docs/discovery/custom-config.md

 ### Word
 {: #word}

+If your collection was created using [Smart Document Understanding](/docs/services/discovery/sdu.html), the PDF and Word conversion settings listed will not be used, so changing these conversion settings will be ignored.
+{: note}

 The `word` conversion object defines how PDF documents should be converted into HTML and has the following structure: